DeepPavlovAdmin/scai17/www2019/index.md

 practice of conversation-based search and search-based dialogues.

 This workshop aims to bring together ML and NLP researchers on one hand and Web Search/IR specialists on the other hand to lay the groundwork for collaboration on search-oriented conversational AI and establish future directions.

 The [1st edition](/2017/) of the workshop was co-located with International Conference on the Theory of Information Retrieval (ICTIR 2017).

 The [2nd edition](/2018/) of the workshop was co-located with the Conference on Emperical Methods in Natural Language Processing (EMNLP 2018).

+The [4th edition](/ijcai2019/) will be held together with the 28th International Joint Conference on Artificial Intelligence (IJCAI-19) in August 2019.

 ## Topics of Interest
    * Surfacing search results in form of a dialogue (how to present information that search gives us in a form of a dialogue?
 Which model to use for dialogue-state tracking?